datamapper/datamapper.github.com/docs/validations.markdown

 {% endhighlight %}

-Here we see an example of a class with both a manual and and auto-validation declared:
+Here we see an example of a class with both a manual and auto-validation declared:

 {% highlight ruby linenos %}
   require 'dm-validations'